SandipMakwanaReliution/Notes/TimeSheets.md

 🗓️ Today’s Work:

 🔍 R&D: Fix Issue
-   - add fresh database and restore it.
+   - Restored a fresh database.
-   - face issue is track orders are not being assigned.
+   - Faced an issue where track orders were not being assigned.
-   - debug assigne method to show singlton error when check product qty to invenotry.
+   - Debugged the assignment method and encountered a singleton error when checking product quantity in inventory.
-   - that time show two location at a time.
+   - Found that the system was detecting two locations simultaneously.
-   - i resolve issue using normal loop, but help of manager no need to loop and manage code in short lines.
+   - Initially resolved the issue using a loop, but with the manager's help, optimized the logic without using a loop for cleaner code.
    12:40

-- test
+🔧 Project: Internal
+   - Attempted to modify the invoice report header.
+   - Analyzed product types in Tesro and Tesro Blind.
+   - Checked which products are used in manufacturing, purchasing, and sales.

+   - 15:20 to 16:25 report

 --------------------------------------------------------------------------
 Task Time F2 =ARRAYFORMULA(IF((D2:D1001<>"") * (E2:E1001<>""), TEXT(E2:E1001 - D2:D1001, "hh:mm"), ""))
 	     =TEXT(SUM(ARRAYFORMULA(IF(F2:F5<>"", TIMEVALUE(F2:F5), 0))), "hh:mm")